Burncoat High School: FIRST Robotics

 Since 2006 Burncoat High School has competed in the FIRST Robotics Competition.
 The team is known as the Green Reapers and is sponsored by Worcester Polytechnic Institute and Boston Scientific.
-The team name is derived from the name for the gym - the Green Graveyard.
 Over the years the team has won the Rhode Island District Event in 2015 and the Chairman's Award at the Southern New Hampshire District Event in 2017 and 2019.
 The team has competed in the world championships three times in 2010, 2013, and 2014.